vintasoftware/playbook/guidelines/guideline_javascript.md

 ### 3.6 Props & PropTypes

-- Follow the ESLint rules [react/prop-types](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/prop-types.md), [react/no-unused-prop-types](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/no-unused-prop-types.md), and [react/forbid-prop-types](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/forbid-prop-types.md).
+- Follow the ESLint rules [react/prop-types](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/prop-types.md), and [react/no-unused-prop-types](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/no-unused-prop-types.md).
-  - `react/prop-types` checks if every prop being used in the component is defined under `propTypes` object.
+  - `react/prop-types` checks if every prop being used in the component is defined under the `Component.propTypes` object.
     - This rule can be configured to ignore certain prop names.
 To do so, check its [documentation](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/prop-types.md).
   - `react/no-unused-prop-types` checks if there are any prop types set in the component's `propTypes` object that are not being used inside its code.
-  - `react/forbid-prop-types` forbids the use of the following types:
-    1. `PropTypes.any` - Use the actual expected type instead.
-Not to be confused with `PropTypes.anyOf`, as this one should be allowed.
-    2. `PropTypes.object` - use `PropTypes.shape` instead, and define the prop-type for each key inside that object (repeat for nested objects).
-    3. `PropTypes.array` - use `PropTypes.arrayOf` instead, and define the types that are accepted by the array.

 <!-- TODO: Discuss if this is worth mentioning -->
 - Separate a group of props that is known to be repeated in several parts of the code, then import it instead of rewriting the types again: